bbauska/JS-svg/README.md

 }
 </pre>

-They are concise alternatives to the traditional function expressions we've just covered.
-Let's rewrite the sum() function as an example.
+<p>They are concise alternatives to the traditional function expressions
+we've just covered.
+Let's rewrite the sum() function as an example.</p>

 <pre>
 const sum = (a, b) =&gt; { return a + b; }
 </pre>

-A little shorter, as you can see.
-But it can get even more concise than this if our function only consists of a single statement that returns a value (which exactly describes our sum() function).
-In such a case, we don't need the curly braces or even the return statement itself.
+<p>A little shorter, as you can see.
+But it can get even more concise than
+this if our function only consists of a single statement that returns a value (which exactly describes our sum() function).
+In such a case, we don't need the curly braces or even the return statement itself.</p>

 <pre>
 const sum = (a, b) =&gt; a + b;
 </pre>

-Because the arrow function body consists of just a single statement ( a + b ), it is assumed we want the value of this statement returned.
+<p>Because the arrow function body consists of just a single statement (
+a + b ), it is assumed we want the value of this statement returned.
-This is what's called an implicit return.
+This is what's called an implicit return.</p>

-Now, not all arrow functions can be so neatly condensed, just those that have a single return statement.
-But such one-liners are liberally used throughout most modern JavaScript code bases, particularly those that use declarative front-end frameworks like React, so it's worth familiarizing yourself with them.
+<p>Now, not all arrow functions can be so neatly condensed, just those that
+have a single return statement.
+But such one-liners are liberally used throughout most modern JavaScript code bases, particularly those that use declarative front-end frameworks like React, so it's worth familiarizing yourself with them.</p>

-There is another reason to use arrow functions that stretches a little beyond the scope of this chapter, and it's this.
+<p>There is another reason to use arrow functions that stretches a little
+beyond the scope of this chapter, and it's this.
 What I mean is the this keyword, which is a complicated topic in JavaScript (and complicated to explain without getting tangled in reflexive language).
 Suffice to say, the value of this is more predictable and less prone to bugs when used in arrow functions.
-But don't worry about this for now.
+But don't worry about this for now.</p>

-Instead, let's concern ourselves with some data structures that will serve us well in generative art and in JavaScript more generally.
-This is the subject of our next section.
+<p>Instead, let's concern ourselves with some data structures that will
+serve us well in generative art and in JavaScript more generally.
+This is the subject of our next section.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-8">2.8 Objects and Arrays</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Variables are great when you need to define values like numbers, strings, and booleans, but what if you need a more sophisticated way to represent and organize your data?
+<p>Variables are great when you need to define values like numbers,
+strings, and booleans, but what if you need a more sophisticated way to represent and organize your data?
 Say you have a long list of things -- be they this week's groceries, the employees in your company, the